What does vicarious liability mean for an employer ?

 What should I do next?

 You should take a fresh look at what measures you have in place to prevent discrimination and other unlawful activities taking place at work.
 Are they up to date?
-If in doubt, please contact us and we will help you minimise the risk of being held vicariously liable for the wrongdoings of your employees.
+If in doubt, please contact us using the orange Yes!
+Tell Me More button below and we will help you minimise the risk of being held vicariously liable for the wrongdoings of your employees.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.